hmtosi/kale/README.md

 jlpm build
 ```

-Each time you make changes to the code, you will have to
-copy paste static directory files inside kubeflow-kale-labextension/labextension folder and refresh jupyterlab
+Each time you make changes to the code, you will have to copy the files from the `kale/labextension/static` folder and paste them to replace the same files in the `kale/labextension/kubeflow-kale-labextension/labextension` folder.
+Then, rerun `jlpm build` and restart JupyterLab.
-Now, you can test the extension with the notebooks inside the examples directory.
+Finally, you should be able to test the extension with the notebooks inside the examples directory.

 #### Git Hooks